kklmn/ParSeq/README.md

    multiply selected data and (b) applying a specific parameter or a group of parameters to a later selected subset of data.

--  Undo and redo for all treatment steps.
+-  Undo and redo for most of treatment steps.

 -  Entering into the analysis pipeline at any node, not only at the head of the pipeline.